WORD'N'BASS.com WORD'N'BASS.com

 BPM Smith

-Listen Now: BPM Smith, whose Downtempo Electronica and Drum & Bass mixes have been broadcast on the WORD’N’BASS Show at 104.1 FM in the San Francisco Bay Area since 2002, is also streamed live on the Internet.
-He performs in the mix from 10:30 pm to 1 am PST on Friday nights.
+Listen Now: BPM Smith, whose Downtempo Electronica and Drum 'N' Bass mixes have been broadcast on the WORD'N'BASS Show at 104.1 FM in the San Francisco Bay Area since 2002, is also streamed live on the Internet.
+He performs in the mix from 10 pm to 12 midnight PST on Friday nights.
 Here is the real-time stream from the 104.1 FM studio, which broadcasts 24/7.

 April 20, 2008: It’s become a yearly tradition here at WORD’N’BASS to post a special 420 Drum ‘N’ Bass set and today’s no exception.
 BPM Smith makes a slow take-off with Banco de Gaia before launching into the heavy bass stratosphere with producers like Young Axe, Greg Packer, Kinetic and longtime favorite Photek, among others.
 Also listen for some white label surprises and a "Novocaine" chaser with John Rolodex & Synoflex.